 It took a lot longer than expected to reach Hartside summit and on such a hot day too.

 Reaching the summit, the two posed for photographs before the long downhill road into Alston.

-After a nights sleep at Alston, the two woke up to day 3 of the challenge and a shorter distance to tackle.
+Day 3.
+After a nights sleep at Alston, the two woke up to another day of the challenge and a shorter distance to tackle.

 22 miles is a short distance compared to the previous day but this 'shorter ride' was to signify just how tough the day would be and how many hills would have to be tackled before reaching Stanhope.

 The villages of Nenthead, Allenshead and Rookhope were all separated by stunning views and some great big hills.